CosmeValera/CosmeValera.github.io/README.md

 Open [http://localhost:1111/](http://localhost:1111/) to view it in your browser.

 ### 👥 Contributing
 I welcome pull requests!
-If you're interested in collaborating or improving my projects, feel free to fork the repository and submit your changes.
+If you're interested in collaborating or improving this project, feel free to fork the repository and submit your changes.

 Happy exploring and coding!